rubenshibu/css-components/README.md

 ## Fork this repository

-Fork this repository by clicking on the fork button on the top of this page.
+Fork this repository by clicking on the fork button on the top right corner of this page.
 This will create a copy of this repository in your account.

 ## Clone the repository